 Email our Education department if you need to add additional authorized adults, or if you need additional pick-up cards.

 In a normal year, we keep Zoo Camp sizes small to ensure everyone can have a good experience at all of our animal encounters.
-This year our groups sizes will be even smaller (10 campers, 2 adults), and different age groups will not be together at the beginning of the day, at lunch, or at aftercare.
+Typically, we run two camper groups of 12 campers in each group.
+This year, we are only hosting one group each week (10 campers, 2 adults).
+Additionally, we are only registering by the week, instead of by the day, to ensure we keep a small group.

-All camp staff are required to wear masks.
-In compliance with the new Public Health Order that went into effect on Monday, July 13th, campers are also required to wear masks.
+All Zoo staff, Zoo guests, and campers are required to wear masks to be in compliance with the Public Health Order that went into effect on Monday, July 13th, 2020.
 If you do not yet have any cloth/reusable masks, you can find some great ones on Etsy, purchase them from local resale shop Happily Ever After Children’s Boutique, or if you’re crafty, you can make your own!

 Campers will be required to wear masks when indoors, when walking around the zoo, and when participating in animal encounters.
 We will take time each day as needed to spread out and have safe “mask breaks.”
 Here is a video you can share with your child about wearing masks.

 What to Bring